-

 Simple Tips For Home-Schooling During The Pandemic

-Just as adults have started to work from home, some children are being forced to learn from home.
+Just as adults have started to work from home, some children are being forced to learn through home-schooling.
 This is not something they will be used to at all, as you can imagine.
 However, you have a perfect opportunity to be a part of their educational development and help them to understand core concepts that feature in their curriculum.
 Something about being in the heart of your child’s education and helping them to understand and learn about the world should send tingles up anyone’s spine.
-But how do you help them learn in an environment which they’re not used to learning in, and how do you adjust to the new…
+But how do you help them learn in an environment which they’re not used to learning in, and how do you adjust to the new challenges you face?
+Make a classroom One of your rooms has to become their new classroom.
+It’s a way for them to go from being at home to sitting in a learning environment.
+They will be used to doing this mental transition every day they go to school.
+So, pick your living room and have a plan to move all the seating out the way.
+Move new seats in or if your children are still young, they can learn now the floor.
+Place an area rug underneath them so their…